 However, the problem is not that the call agents don’t know how to make the call, or read the scripts.
 In other words, this is not an issue about understanding or recall of knowledge from prior training.
 There is no amount of knowledge transfer that would solve this problem.

 In reality, what is required to solve this problem is the introduction of skills.
 Skills refer to the ability to apply knowledge to specific situations.
 In the context of a business environment, skills are developed through practice as knowledge is applied to help solve a problem.
 The more they are practiced, the more proficient the learner becomes and behaviors can change.
 In contrast, the more a learner recalls does not necessarily lead to the learner becoming more proficient in the skill.

 That’s why specific, situational-based immersive simulations are effective when upskilling or reskilling corporate learners.
-Unlike traditional “train-then-assess” approaches that focus on information retention, immersive simulations allow a focus on skills, rather than knowledge, “measure-learn-perform” approach.
+Unlike traditional “train-then-assess” approaches that focus on information retention, immersive learning simulations allow a focus on skills, rather than knowledge, “measure-learn-perform” approach.

 Through the realistic role play and practice within the customized immersive simulation, the learner is able to apply the new skills and better adopt new behaviors.

 Going back to the call center scenario, the soft skills of customer empathy, authentic communication, and expressing appreciation all need to be introduced and practiced.
 Lectures and content are never going to lead to better performance.
 However, as these skills are repeatedly practiced over time, the responses and behaviors become natural to the person practicing the skill.